On Jacobians of geometrically reduced curves and their N\'eron models: The structure of Jacobians over general fields

 \subsection{Factorisation of birational morphisms of one-dimensional schemes}

-We shall now proceed to showing that each finite birational morphism $f\colon X\to Y$ of purely one-dimensional schemes over an arbitrary field $\kappa$ can be written as a composition of push-outs along prime algebras $\kappa' \to A,$ where $\kappa'$ is a finite field extension of $\kappa.$ We shall set up the necessary technical framework regarding push-outs of schemes and seminormality in this section.
+We shall now proceed to showing that each finite birational morphism $f\colon X\to Y$ of reduced curves over an arbitrary field $\kappa$ can be written as a composition of push-outs along prime algebras $\kappa' \to A,$ where $\kappa'$ is a finite field extension of $\kappa.$ We shall set up the necessary technical framework regarding push-outs of schemes and seminormality in this section.
 This will be more general than immediately needed, since more powerful techniques will be required later.